hyperspy/hyperspy/doc/user_guide/eds.rst

     >>> hs.eds.get_xray_lines_near_energy(P['position'], only_lines=['a', 'b'])
     ['C_Ka', 'Ca_La', 'B_Ka']

-The lines are returned in order of closeness to the specified energy, and can be limited by additional, optional arguments.
+The lines are returned in order of distance from the specified energy, and can be limited by additional, optional arguments.

 Plotting
 --------

-As decribed in :ref:`visualisation<visualization-label>`, the :py:meth:`~.signals.eds.EDSSpectrum.plot` method can be used:
+You can visualize an EDS spectrum using the :py:meth:`~.signals.eds.EDSSpectrum.plot` method (see :ref:`visualisation<visualization-label>`).
+For example:

 .. code-block:: python